nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `unenrol m/1 e/5` deletes the 1st member in the member list from the 5th event in the event list.
 * `unenrol m/5 e/1` deletes the 5th member in the member list from the 1st event in the event list.

+### Undoing a command: `undo`

+Undoes the previous command that the user has entered, which has changed the data within CCACommander.

+Format: `redo`

+### Undoing a command: `redo`

+Redoes a command that the user has undone previously.

+Format: `redo`

 ### Saving the data

 CCACommander data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.